 The School of Psychology offers a bachelor of arts in Psychology with a concentration in industrial/organizational psychology.
 Provides students with the skills necessary to apply psychological principles and concepts to the workforce.
 The concentration in Industrial/Organizational psychology allows students to pursue careers where they assist organizations with improving employee performance and addressing employee occupational needs.

-Tuoro University Worldwide is regionally accredited from the WASC Senior College and University Commission.
+Touro University Worldwide is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 8. Walden University